 You should not use emergency contraception if you already have a confirmed pregnancy (a fertilised egg has attached to the wall of the uterus) because it will not be effective.

 No. Neither the use of spermicide after ejaculation nor water and soap can prevent the occurrence of pregnancy.
 The reason is that sperm cells are immediately taken up by the cervical mucus, allowing them to penetrate the womb and protecting them from external damage.

 Yes.
-Since the date of ovulation is not exactly predictable, you should use emergency contraception within 72 hours of any unprotected intercourse, especially if you have doubts about the risk of an unplanned pregnancy.
+Since the date of ovulation is not exactly predictable, emergency contraception can be used at any time during the menstrual cycle after contraception failure of unprotected intercourse, or if you have doubts about the risk of an unplanned pregnancy.